Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

-What is Universal Credit Services and how does it work?
+What is Universal Credit Services?

 Universal Credit Services is a legitimate business entity, so do not mistakenly assume their correspondence is a scam or attempt to steal your identity.
 Universal Credit Services is a third-party debt collection agency, which basically means they assist in the collection of delinquent accounts on behalf of other businesses and organizations.